 If you wish to obtain a rapid diagnosis and appropriate treatment, do not hesitate to make an appointment with a healthcare professional.

-Apart from itching and redness, this skin condition is harmless and asymptomatic.
+Apart from itching and redness, keratosis pilaris is harmless and asymptomatic.
 Nevertheless, from an aesthetic point of view, it can be a source of complexes.
 To get rid of it, you must moisturize your skin with adequate products to soften the horny layer , then gently exfoliate it.
 If this disease persists, the laser is a solution.